-There are a number of health risks that expats should be aware of when moving to Fiji.
+There are several health risks expats should be aware of when moving to Fiji.
 Food poisoning and stomach bugs can be an issue for new arrivals.
-Expats should be careful when purchasing meat and fish products, particularly from roadside markets where there is no refrigeration.
+Expats should be careful when purchasing meat and fish products, especially from roadside markets, where there is usually no refrigeration.

-Expats should be careful about the consumption of water.
-Avoid tap water, salad and raw vegetables washed with tap water and ice in soft drinks.
-Water-borne, food-borne and other infectious diseases such as typhoid and hepatitis are prevalent in Fiji.
+Expats should avoid tap water, salads and raw vegetables washed with tap water, and ice in soft drinks.
+Water- and food-borne infectious diseases such as typhoid and hepatitis are prevalent in Fiji.

-There are no special immunisations required for travel to Fiji.
-However, those moving to Fiji should ensure the following vaccinations are up-to-date:
+There are no mandatory immunisations required for travel to Fiji.
+However, those moving to Fiji should ensure routine vaccinations, including the measles-mumps-rubella, the diphtheria-tetanus-pertussis, polio, chicken pox, Covid-19 and flu vaccines are up-to-date.

 Emergency services in Fiji

-In the event of a medical emergency, expats can call an ambulance in Fiji on 911.
-However, expats should be aware that the emergency medical infrastructure in Fiji is underdeveloped and response times for ambulances can be slow.
-Furthermore, ambulances in Fiji are poorly equipped and staff are not always well trained.
+In a medical emergency, expats can call an ambulance on 911.
+However, expats should note that emergency medical infrastructure in Fiji is underdeveloped, and response times for ambulances can be slow.
+Ambulances in Fiji are also poorly equipped, and the staff is not always well-trained.

 "I haven't been to the doctors yet but I've heard good things.
 My friend even had a baby here!
 As Fiji is still developing its economy and resources the standard is different from Australia."